fhircast/sandbox.js/README.md

 The two FHIRcast-relevant functions are **sendEvent()** and **sendSubscription()**.
 Both are using 'XMLHttpRequest' instead of the newer 'fetch' function in order to support Internet Explorer.
 * sendSubscription():  This function builds a query string using the data from the input fields of section 2 and POSTs it to the hub with 'Content-type' header set to 'application/x-www-form-urlencoded'.
 * sendEvent():  This function builds a JSON string using the data from the input fields of section 3 and POSTs it to the hub with 'Content-type' header set to 'application/json'.
+* getContext():  This function requests the current context from the hub and displays it in a message box.

 Other functions are specific to the sandbox: